-Note 4: The implementation of Corporate Governance Officer in 2020 is as follows:
+Note 3: Corporate Governance Officer's implementation in 2021 is as follows:

-Although the company is not required in the list to set up a corporate governance officer, based on strengthening corporate governance and other management matters, a comprehensive corporate governance organization was arranged.
-The company newly set up a Corporate Governance and Sustainable Development Committee in 2017 ahead of the regulation and it is stipulated that the Chairman 's special assistant be appointed as the Corporate Governance Officer to serve as the convener of the committee, the company's Corporate Governance, Corporate Social Responsibility and ethical management teams shall be organized to respond to the increasing number of governance-related matters.
+Although the company is not requested to set up a corporate governance officer, based on strengthening corporate governance and other management matters, a comprehensive corporate governance organization was arranged.
+The company newly set up a Corporate Governance and Sustainable Development Committee in 2017 ahead of the regulation and it is stipulated that the Chairman 's special assistant be appointed as the Corporate Governance Officer to serve as the convener of the committee, the company's Corporate Governance, Corporate Social Responsibility and Ethical corporate management teams shall be organized to respond to the increasing number of governance-related matters.

-To comply with the statutory requirements, the company passed the board of directors' resolution on August 5, 2019 to appoint the special assistant to chairman as the corporate governance officer to protect shareholders' rights and strengthen the board's functions.
+To comply with the statutory requirements, the company passed the board of directors' resolution on August 5, 2019, to appoint the special assistant to chairman as the corporate governance officer to protect shareholders' rights and strengthen the board's functions.
 Mr. Damon Chao has possessed more than three years of experience in legal affairs and corporate governance in public listed companies, which meets the requirements and regulation.

-Eligible conditions are detailed on our website:
+The status of Eligibility are detailed shown on our website: